 Equipment premium is not the only cost associated with a migration to voice over IP.
 The data network may need upgrading to carry voice with sufficient quality of service.
 Extra bandwidth may be needed over the wide area.
 And if the intention is also to migrate voice traffic from traditional phone wiring to a local area network (LAN) within the sites, existing LAN switches may need replacing as well.
 So the LAN, too, can retard migration to all-out VOIP - at least until it needs upgrading for other reasons.

-And they have to be good reasons, for the era of regular upgrades for their own sake vanished with the bursting of the dotcom bubble
+And they have to be good reasons, for the era of regular the second seco